omasaya/omasaya.github.io/essays/why-use-ui-frameworks.md

 ## Recreation of a Website

-In my ICS 314 class, we were given an assignment to recreate a website of your own choice and for that assignment, I chose to recreate the [Wacom online store] (https://estore.wacom.com/en-us/?gclid=EAIaIQobChMI06COhrzegQMV_w2tBh0iLAhjEAAYASAAEgKG8fD_BwE).
+In my ICS 314 class, we were given an assignment to recreate a website of your own choice and for that assignment, I chose to recreate the [Wacom online store](https://estore.wacom.com/en-us/?gclid=EAIaIQobChMI06COhrzegQMV_w2tBh0iLAhjEAAYASAAEgKG8fD_BwE).

 Real Website: